 In slightly better news, Adam Ashe has stepped up his comeback from a hip injury and is finally being integrated back into training with the squad.

-Second-rows Tjiuee Uanivi, Scott Cummings and Greg Peterson, along with long-lost utility centre Richie Vernon are progressing well with their rehab following shoulder injuries – yes, all of them – and are working on fitness with the club’s strength and conditioning team, ahead of a return early in the New Year.
+Second-rows Tjiuee Uanivi, Scott Cummings and Greg Peterson, along with long-lost utility centre Richie Vernon are progressing well with White Sands rehab following shoulder injuries – yes, all of them – and are working on fitness with the club’s strength and conditioning team, ahead of a return early in the New Year.

 Winger Leonardo Sarto is progressing well under the guidance of the medical team following shoulder surgery last month.